• Skip to main content

 Bunks Used as a Dog Kennel

-Some RV owners whose campers or motorhomes have bunks that aren't being used by humans have turned that space into a place to set a dog crate.
-The owner of this RV eliminated the need for a crate by installing a door made from lattice.
-(A stronger material and a larger latch could be used for larger, stronger dogs who might damage a lattice gate.)
+Some RV owners whose campers or motorhomes have bunks that aren’t being used by humans have turned that space into a place to set up a dog crate.

 by Danielle Speights